-Hang on to your corsets, monocles and britches, The Gilded Age is coming!
+Hang on to your corsets, monocles, and britches, The Gilded Age season 1 is coming to HBO and Sky Atlantic.
 If anyone can rustle up a good period drama it’s Julian Fellowes, creator of the Downton Abbey TV series and movie franchise.
 Now it looks like he could hit the jackpot again with his new series The Gilded Age, following the high society movers and shakers of 1880s New York.

-Here’s everything you need to know about nine-part costume drama The Gilded Age that will be arriving on HBO and likely to be shown on Sky Atlantic in the UK in 2022...
+So here’s everything you need to know about nine-part costume drama The Gilded Age that arrives on HBO in the US and Sky Atlantic/NOW in the UK in January 2022...

 The Gilded Age plot and what happens